To Say the Least: All-Star Game

 The winning contestant advanced with all four celebrities to play the All-Star Game for a chance at a cash jackpot.

 Each of the celebrities stood behind one of four numbered doors on stage, assigned in random order, and the contestant was given the subject and a clue.
 The contestant eliminated all but three words in the clue, after which it was shown to the first celebrity so he/she could guess.
 A correct response won $100 for the contestant.
-One more word was then eliminated, and the second celebrity then took a guess that awarded an additional $200 to the contestant if correct.
+The first celebrity and the contestant then chose another word to remove, and the second celebrity then took a guess that awarded an additional $200 to the contestant if correct.

-Regardless of the outcome of these two guesses, the contestant removed one more word and the remaining two celebrities were given a chance to guess, one at a time.
+Regardless of the outcome of these two guesses, the two celebrities and the contestant removed one more word and the remaining two celebrities were given a chance to guess, one at a time.
 If either of them guessed correctly, the contestant won a cash jackpot that started at $2,000 and increased by $1,000 for every game it went unclaimed.

 Contestants remained on the show until they either lost two matches or played seven All-Star Games, whichever came first.
 Any contestant who won four consecutive matches received a new car.

+Broadcast history

+To Say The Least was Tom Kennedy's third NBC show to debut in the span of one year; his first, 50 Grand Slam, was canceled after a 13-week run in December 1976 and was replaced by a daytime version of Name That Tune, which was canceled in June 1977 after 26 weeks.

+The show aired at noon Pacific, and initially fared well in the Nielsen ratings against CBS' The Young and the Restless and ABC's The Better Sex, but when The $20,000 Pyramid took over the noon slot on ABC in early 1978, the ratings began to suffer, and To Say the Least was cancelled in April of that year, with reruns of Sanford and Son taking its place on the schedule.